haydenpog/dope-ghost-2.0-fixed/README.md

-https://youtu.be/LHXS-wEXz3Y - How to fix video
+https://youtu.be/LHXS-wEXz3Y - How to build video